WHAT IS THE NEOCATECHUMENAL WAY?

 THE WAY, FRUIT OF THE SECOND VATICAN COUNCIL

-In 1974, Pope Paul VI, in an audience granted to the first neocatechumenal communities, recognizes the Way as a fruit of the Second Vatican Council: “Here are the fruits of the Council!
+In 1974, Pope Paul VI, in an audience granted to the first neocatechumenal communities, recognized the Way as a fruit of the Second Vatican Council: “Here are the fruits of the Council!
 You do after Baptism what the early Church did before: before or after, is secondary.
 The fact is that you look at the authenticity, the fullness, the coherence, the sincerity of the Christian life.
 And this has a great merit, which comforts us greatly (…) How much joy they give us with their presence and activity! ”

 Saint John Paul II promoted, strengthened and facilitated the development of this Christian initiation of adults, fostering new missionary and vocational modalities such as families in mission and the formation of the diocesan missionary seminaries, the Redemptoris Mater.